| |

 dream and he is known throughout the industrial world for his innovative use of

 organic products in industry.
-When
+Ford Heritage

 Carl & Iris Weller purchased this property in 1966, the buildings & property